Are you wondering Why is WordPress so hard to use? Maybe we should just give up and stick with Blogger or something like Wix.

 Trying to install a theme on your own is what makes WordPress harder for most people, they just skip the whole theme learning curve and get building.

-In our first attempt, we tried building our website with the default WordPress theme (Twenty Fourteen), which was a total disaster.
+In our first attempt, we tried to build a WordPress website with the default WordPress theme (Twenty Fourteen), which was a total disaster.

-After learning how themes worked, we searched the WordPress theme repo & marketplaces like Themeforest, where we found some excellent themes that fit in perfectly.
+After learning how themes worked, we searched the WordPress themes and plugins marketplaces like Themeforest, where we found some excellent themes that fit in perfectly.

 WordPress from being overwhelming started making a lot of sense, but we didn’t stop there and kept reading the documentation to fully grasp how everything Worked.